ISECS - International Society for Eighteenth-Century Studies

 isecs-logoDear colleague and fellow-member of ISECS,

 As a member of a National Society for Eighteenth-Century Studies, you are also, by affiliation, a member of the International Society for Eighteenth-Century Studies (ISECS).
-Currently, ISECS is composed of 33 National Societies, which pay fees to ISECS; and two Associate Societies, which do not pay fees and whose members do not participate in elections for the Executive Committee.
+Currently, ISECS is composed of 34 Affiliated Societies, which pay fees to ISECS; and four Associate Societies, which do not pay fees and whose members do not participate in elections for the Executive Committee.

 It is a pleasure to be in touch with you directly, to outline the aims and functions of ISECS, and to encourage our collective international contacts.